ankaAR/bestiario5e/_creatures/dragonwing.md

 speed: "30 ft."
 hit_points: "33 (6d8+6)"
 armor_class: "14 (armadura de cuero)"
-damage_resistances: "one of the following: acid, cold, fire, lightning, or poison"
+damage_resistances: "one of the following: acid, frío, fire, lightning, or poison"
 ---

 ***Dragon Fanatic.*** The dragonwing has advantage on saving throws against being hechizado or asustado.
 While the dragonwing can see a dragon or higher-ranking Cult of the Dragon cultist friendly to it, the dragonwing ignores the effects of being hechizado or asustado.